Pros and Cons of No Medical Exam Life Insurance

 Aside from guaranteed issue life insurance policies (GI’s), or policies with a waiting period, almost every life insurance company will review your MIB (Medical Information Bureau) files before issuing a policy to you.
 In addition, the insurance company will also review your prescription history and motor vehicle records.

 We always recommend being honest with your agent about any health issues because the insurance companies are very diligent with underwriting and failing to disclose health conditions or ongoing treatments will delay your approval or even cause your application to get declined.

 If you have a few health issues, please be upfront with your agent.
 We work with more than 50 top-rated companies to match our clients with the best insurer for their unique health profile.

 When Does My Coverage Begin?
 How Long Until I am Fully Covered?

-We work with over 40 top-rated life insurance companies and our agents are experts in finding our clients the best life insurance policy for an affordable price.
-Give us a call today, we will be happy to help!
-Toll-free: 855-247-9555.
+We work with over 63 top-rated life insurance companies and our agents are experts at finding our clients the best life insurance coverage available.